Azure-Samples/bc-community-samples/weather-insurance-app/README.md

 -	Store the conditions to the appropriate smart-contract with help of Service Bus (Send Message) and Messaging API

+All the weather conditions are sent as parallel requests.

 Application files
 --